Pi4J/pi4j.github.io/content/documentation/device-examples/LEDStrip.md

 ```

 ### Further application
-The class is implemented in the two sample projects [Theremin](https://github.com/DieterHolz/RaspPiTheremin) and [Potobooth](https://github.com/DieterHolz/PhotoBooth).
+The class is implemented in the sample project [Potobooth](https://github.com/DieterHolz/PhotoBooth).

 ### Further projetct ideas
 - A suit with LED-Strips sewn on, on which different animations can run.